Den Haag, the Netherlands / Le Puy-Sainte-Reparade, France / Casablanca and Tangier, Morocco

 Superstition had it that whatever you were doing on your birthday, you would continue doing so for the rest of the year.
 Never a believer, I nonetheless wished to be blessed with more travels.
 “I’m moving fast, can you follow my track?
 I’m moving fast, and I like it like that,” as an older musing of Madame X went.

 Thanks to Morocco’s spanking new fast train, we arrived in Tangier well before dark, which, at this time of year, fell at around 9.
-The sun was still out as we had my birthday dinner at Charaf, a patisserie and boulangerie in Tangier’s Ancien Medina.
+The sun was still out as we had my birthday dinner at Charaf, a patisserie and boulangerie in Tangier’s ancienne medina.
 We opted for light fare, omelette au fromage made of my favorite ingredients, and heaped calories with cake specialties.

 I didn’t know how to say the restaurant name (French or Arabic?), but I imagined “Charaf” to sound close to the Tagalog word for delicious – sarap.